General Information | Exams | Attendance | Books | Students with a Disability

-There will be a midterm ON THURSDAY, MARCH 1st and a final examination will be held in class on the last day of regular classes on Tuesday, May 1st.
+There will be a midterm on FEBRUARY 26th and a final examination will be held in class on the last day of regular classes on APRIL 30th.
 You will have 6 ten minute quizzes based on readings assigned in the Reading Assignments section of this website.
 The quiz dates will be posted there.
 You MUST take 3 of the 6 offered quizzes during the semester because 3 quizzes will be added together to comprise 33% of your grade.
 No take-home exams are permitted nor is permitted the writing of a paper or any other form of extra credit to substitute for the taking of a quiz or examination or to improve your grade.
 We will count your 3 best quizzes and throw the other 3 away, unless they are outstanding quizzes and then they can be used for extra credit.
 You don't have to take all 6 quizzes but you must take 3 or it will severely affect your grade.

 DRC students should contact Cheryl Muller at the DRC at her email email@example.com.
 A note taker will be asked for in class and provided through Ms. Muller.
 Special examination arrangements for qualified DRC students are provided by Ms. Muller.